A procurement manager types a question into ChatGPT: “What industrial torque tool handles high-cycle applications at volume without retorquing?”

 For physical products companies, the challenge is structural.
 Most product content was written to answer an engineer’s questions, not a buyer’s.
 It leads with specs, tolerances, and material properties.
 All accurate.
 None of it what AI reaches for when building a recommendation.

-The gap between how you describe your product and how a buyer asks about their problem — that’s the same gap that stalls your sales conversations.
+The gap between how you describe your product and how a buyer asks about their problem is the same gap that stalls your sales conversations.
 It shows up in AI search too.
+We call it the messaging gap, and it is the reason marketing a physical product is different from marketing anything else.

 Why Your Product Pages Are Probably Invisible to AI Right Now